tmuramat081/42_so_long/README.md

 - The player should not be able to move into walls.

 ## Thecnical issues
-- Sprite animation
+- Sprite animations
-- Multiple characters
+- Multiple main characters
 - Limiter of max FPS
 - Linier interpolation (LERP)